Vol. I, No. 1 · San Francisco

 Sharing

 We do not sell your data.
 We do not share it with third parties for marketing purposes.
-The bridge necessarily talks to two parties on your behalf: Poke (which you connected from) and Fastmail (which you authorized).
+The bridge necessarily talks to two parties on your behalf: the AI client you connected from, and Fastmail (which you authorized).
 Both relationships exist because you initiated them, and both can be ended unilaterally by you.

-Cloudflare is our hosting provider for the Worker and KV namespace, and as such acts as a processor for the data described above.
+Cloudflare is our hosting provider for the Worker, KV namespace, and D1 database, and as such acts as a processor for the data described above.
 They are subject to their own published privacy practices.

 Your rights

-- Disconnect at any time.
-Removing the integration in Poke revokes the OAuth grant on our side.
-Revoking the mailconnect application inside Fastmail kills the upstream tokens immediately.
+• Disconnect at any time.
+Removing the integration in your AI client revokes the OAuth grant on our side.
+Revoking the mailconnect application inside your Fastmail security settings kills the upstream tokens immediately.

 Security reports